 For example the “oak across grain” is similar as the polymers and glass family.
 (Glass is more dense, also stronger, so you would use less material for the same strength…ending up in a similar weight as the wooden bike)

-And, for example, the line reaching the top of the woods family is unbeatable (However there are others challenges :sweat_smile: like connection, durability against water/salt etc…)
+And, for example, the line reaching the top of the woods family is unbeatable (However there are others challenges like connection, durability against water/salt etc…)